| Questions? | | | | Telephone Us Now!

 History

-Aloe is used as a laxative and purgative.
+Aloe can be used as a laxative and purgative.

 Commission E Recommendations

-Aloe also appears to have anti-bacterial and antiviral effects, and there is some evidence that using aloe can increase immunity and accelerate wound healing.
-In test tubes, aloes are good antioxidants, a finding that suggests they may have a role in preventing heart disease and aging.
+Aloe also appears to have disinfectant effects, and there is some evidence that using aloe can increase immunity and accelerate wound repairing.
+In test tubes, aloes are good antioxidants, a finding that suggests they may have a role in improving cardiovascular health and aging.
 Unfortunately, these observations have not been validated in humans.
 Nor has anyone followed up on laboratory evidence that aloe can help speed up the rate of alcohol metabolism.
-If the studies could be confirmed, aloe might yet prove to be an effective hangover remedy!
+If the studies could be confirmed, aloe might yet prove to be an effective hangover supportive!

 Hot tea brewing method: Bring freshly drawn cold water to a rolling boil.
 Place 1 tea bag for each cup into the teapot.
 Pour the boiling water into the pot, cover and let steep for 2-4 minutes.
-Pour into your cup; add milk and sugar to taste.
+Pour into your cup; add milk and natural sweetener to taste.

 Aloe should not be taken internally by pregnant women or anyone with gastrointestinal problems, such as colitis, Crohn's disease or inflammatory bowel syndrome.